qiangbao/dotnet-samples/sample-1/README.md

 ### isPangram.exe

-This app should determine whether a sentence is a pangram.
+This program should determine whether a sentence is a pangram.

     > ./isPangram.exe the quick brown fox jumps over the lazy dog
     > Yes